Building Power, Enacting Solutions

 by Matthew Desmond, The New York Times

-“Commoning” is the term, and its little utopia is the creation of homes that are collectively owned and controlled by the residents.
+“’Commoning’ is the term, and its little utopia is the creation of homes that are collectively owned and controlled by the residents.
 Within this framework, housing is neither for speculating nor profiteering, nor even wealth building; it is only for living.
 In Minneapolis, IX is pursuing tenant-owned cooperatives.
 A popular version of this model, known as “limited-equity cooperatives,” involves residents’ purchasing co-op shares and paying low monthly fees to cover the building’s upkeep.
 If a family moves out, it can sell its share for slightly above the original purchase price, but only slightly.
-Bidding up the sale, even if there are plenty of takers, is seen as anathema to the social mission of the cooperative, which is to establish permanently affordable housing.” – from The Tenants Who Evicted Their Landlord, Matthew Desmond, the New York Times
+Bidding up the sale, even if there are plenty of takers, is seen as anathema to the social mission of the cooperative, which is to establish permanently affordable housing.”— The Tenants Who Evicted Their Landlord by Matthew Desmond for The New York Times

 Black Housing Union Emerges in Oakland

 What We Win When We Organize the Suburbs

 by Ronny Flannery, Former EBHO Community Organizer

 Each person has the power to contact elected officials and advocate for the solutions we need to ensure everyone has a place to come home to that they can afford with the resources they have available.
 In the sub-sections below, we share different parts of how we can advocate for fair, affordable homes including our Affordable Housing Advocacy 101 series, overcoming neighborhood opposition, using Housing as a Human Right as a frame for advocacy, and seizing the narrative to win campaigns for affordable housing.